Feelings in Finance—Your Empowerment Guide

 I’ve used it on more car tires than I care to admit.
 I have an affinity for getting flats.

-If there’s money left over at the end of the month, I put it towards my short-term spending goals.
+If there’s money left over at the end of the month, I put it toward my short-term savings goals.
 And then the next month starts back with a $200.
-Some people aren’t comfortable putting it towards a fun spending goal, so they pad their emergency fund with the extra money.
+Some people aren’t comfortable putting it towards a fun goal, so they pad their emergency fund with the extra money.

 Know You Can Change Your Mind on Money Issues

-Similar to building flexibility into your budget, you’ll also want to be flexible on money issues.
+Similar to building flexibility into your budget, you’ll also want to be flexible on how you think about money issues.
 Knowing you can change your mind as your life changes gives you the freedom to make money decisions that fit your lifestyle as you grow.

 At some point in your life, you might want a smaller emergency fund.
 Say you’re living at home and have few necessary expenses.
 It might make sense to only keep $3,000-$5,000 in your emergency fund and then invest more heavily in the market.
 But when you move out, your situation might not stay the same.
 You might feel more secure with a $10,000-$15,000 emergency fund.